Osoyoos Division Yale Land District

 It also comments that "Yale Land District" is an incomplete descriptor, and that it is only a loose term, as the four subdivisions are all treated as Land Districts in their own right.

 Description

-The Yale Land District entails all the lands between the New Westminster Land District to the west, the Lillooet Land District and the Cariboo Land District to the north, and the Kootenay Land District to the east.
+Yale Land District entails all the lands between New Westminster Land District to the west, Lillooet Land District and Cariboo Land District to the north, and Kootenay Land District to the east.

 The Osoyoos Division mostly coincides with the region known as the Okanagan, while the other three correspond to the geographic regions of the province under those same names.

 Political boundaries

 The original electoral districts (also known as "ridings") of British Columbia were based on land district boundaries.
 The original federal Yale riding and provincial Yale riding corresponded to the whole of this land district; later subdivisions of those large ridings were defined by the Similkameen, Boundary, Kamloops and Osoyoos Divisions.